DavidKHahn/Algorithms-DS/Big-O/README.md

 **Rule Book**

 - Rule 1: Worst Case
-    - Big O only cares about worst case scenario.
+    - Big O describes the upper bounds of our estimates by measuring the worst case scenario to be prepared.

 - Rule 2: Remove Constants
     - During interviews we generally drop the constants as the long the line is linear then Big O should be represented as o(n).